LX1E Little Martin Travel Guitar Ultimate Review

 If finger-picking is your stuff, the good news is that you can drop out of the midrange and add more depth when you want to strum hard.

+The difference between the Martins LX1 and LX1E could rarely be distinguished because of their overwhelming similarities.
+I found it difficult to spot the difference by checking out each part intermittently.
 The Martin LX1E is just an upgrade on the LX1, and virtually all features are the same except for one-the Electronic system of the LX1E.

-There are markers on the fretboard of the Ed Sheeran’s version which you wouldn’t find on the LX1E.
-The Ed Sheeran’s version has a (“X”) multiple signs on the headstock and also the Ed Sheeran’s platinum selling album’s logo inlaid on the spruce wood top.
+The Martins, LX1E, and the LX1E Ed Sheeran edition are of the same quality but have a few dissimilarities.
+There are markers on the fretboard of Ed Sheeran’s version, which you wouldn’t find on the LX1E.
+Ed Sheeran’s version has (“X”) multiple signs on the headstock and also Ed Sheeran’s platinum-selling album’s logo inlaid on the spruce wood top.

 - The Fishman Isys preamp allows you to control your sound.

-- The contour switch acts as an EQ when pressed, but gives a full sound by boosting the bass and treble.
+- The contour switch acts as an EQ when pressed but gives a full sound by boosting the bass and treble.

 - The phase switch gives a little more bass at lower volumes.